lexzhou/lexzhou.github.io/_pages/about.md

 If you are drawn to everything relevant to AI Evaluation and wanna stay informed, please subscribe our monthly [AI Evaluation Digest][aied] newsletter!
 If you wanna talk about something I do, feel free to reach out via [email](lexinzhouds@gmail.com) or on [Twitter](https://x.com/lexin_zhou).

-I am seeking 25Fall PhD positions.
-Please do reach out if you think I would be a good fit!

 [op]: https://www.openphilanthropy.org/
 [jhorallo]: https://josephorallo.webs.upv.es/
 [avlachos]: https://andreasvlachos.github.io/